nikeshad254/chai-react-projects/README.md

 ## 5: localTodo
   a app that allows user to place todo, read todo list, delete and update those too, and doesnt remove at reload made using context-api, localstorage, tailwind, typescript

+## 6: toolkitTodo
+  a todo app, without localstorage but has all CRUD functionality made using redux toolkit, typescript, tailwind